Operating Principles

 Services

-Dr.Web MeshD mediates interaction between a host with Dr.Web for UNIX Mail Servers installed and other cloud hosts.
+Dr.Web MeshD is a mediator that ensures interaction of a host with Dr.Web Mail Security Suite installed and other cloud hosts.

 Dr.Web MeshD uses the following connection types: